 Once her work on the Brooklyn Bridge came to an end, she dabbled in other construction projects, including the construction of her new family home.
 She moved on to get her businesses degree and worked travelling and lecturing until she passed away in 1903.

 Lillian Gilbreth (1878 – 1972)

-Born in 1878 in Oakland, California where, as a young woman, she convinced her Father that attending school and ultimately university was an important action to take for her future.
-This resulted in her receiving an English degree, PhD in Psychology, and lead her to eventually applying this knowledge to engineering.
+She was born in 1878 in Oakland, California, where, as a young woman, she convinced her Father that attending school, and ultimately, university was essential for her future.
+This resulted in her receiving an English degree and PhD in Psychology which she eventually applied to engineering and better workplace practices.

 As a result of her work, she was the first woman elected to the National Academy of Engineering, the second women to join the American Society of Mechanical Engineers (ASME), the first female profession of engineering at Purdue University, and until 2005, the only woman to have been awarded the Hoover Medal.